dydxprotocol/solo/docs/api.md

 The following API endpoints allow for submitting and retrieving orders from the dYdX orderbook.
 This orderbook is what's frequently referred to as a "Matching Model" orderbook.
-This means that all orders are submitted to the blockchain by dYdX itself You do not need to provide gas fees or send on-chain transactions yourself.
+This means that all orders are submitted to the blockchain by dYdX itself.
+You do not need to provide gas fees or send on-chain transactions yourself.
 This is especially useful for traders and market makers who wish to be able to quickly cancel their orders without waiting for a transaction to be mined.